 The X-Kicker, Y-Kicker status signals come from the kicker electronics modules.

-Expert Screen
+Epics - Expert Screen

 The expert screen shows the uncalibrated current read backs taken from the kicker front panel.
 The value of theses signals is typically 100 +/- 3 mA.
 A user defined calibration slope is available to adjust the Instantaneous Current read back to within 0.1% of the actual current as measured in the field.
 The calibration slope should only be adjusted by Safety Systems Group personnel when calibrating the system.
 As can be seen in figure 4, the value of the calibration slope is typically less than 3% of the raw value.
 The value of the instantaneous current is the value shown on the operator screen.
 Both the raw and the instantaneous current are archived values.
 All kicker EPICS signals start with the nomenclature SBK (Safety Beam Kicker).